-Tiisetso is a 27 year old violist from Diepkloof, Soweto.
-He started his musical journey as a young boy by following his Mother and Uncle to classical concerts.
-In 1999 he joined Buskaid Sowe String Project starting out as an Oboe.
+Tiisetso started his musical journey as a young boy by following his Mother and Uncle to classical concerts.
+In 1999 he joined Buskaid Soweto String Project starting out as an Oboe.
 In 2000, he was given a viola lesson and “was hooked”.
 In 2008 he was accepted with a full scholarship to study at the Royal Academy of Music, London.
-He teaches at Buskaid, MIAGI and the National School of Arts and is the Principle Viola of the Buskaid String Ensemble.
+He teaches at Buskaid, MIAGI and the National School of Arts and is the Principal Viola of the Buskaid String Ensemble.
 He also works as a freelance violist with Johannesburg Orchestras including JPO, JFO, JMI and Mzansi Chamber orchestra.

 Olga Maraba - Violin Teacher

-South African-born Jeffrey Armstrong studies with Caroline Pether and Oliver Wille at the Royal Birmingham Conservatoire.
+South African-born Jeffrey Armstrong studies with Elisabeth Kufferath at HMTMH.
 He has appeared as a soloist with all major South African orchestras, and has received masterclasses from Leonidas Kavakos, Baiba Skride and Olivier Charlier among others.
 He has also received coaching from musicians including Jian Wang, Eberhard Feltz, Anthony Spiri and Jonathan Kelly.
 Jeffrey has a great passion for chamber music, and performed in Wigmore Hall with his quartet in 2017.
-He has played as an ad hoc for the Deutsche Kammerphilharmonie Bremen as well as the City of Birmingham Symphony Orchestra, and is an artist at the Wye Valley Music Festival 2019.
+He has played as an ad hoc for the Deutsche Kammerphilharmonie Bremen as well as the City of Birmingham Symphony Orchestra, and was an artist at the Wye Valley Music Festival 2019.

-Chinese born violist Yue Yu moved to the UK in 2015 and started her study with Dr Louise Lansdown at the Royal Birmingham Conservatoire.
+Chinese born violist Yue Yu currently studies with Thomas Riebl at Mozarteum University Salzburg.
 As a soloist, she has performed widely internationally and was a major-prize winner at the 2017 Cecil Aronowitz International Viola Competition.
 Her stage appearances have included in London Wigmore Hall, Birmingham Town Hall, Bradshaw Hall at RBC, Rotterdam, and Cremona.
 Most recently, she has been selected as one of the 40 violists from the world to compete in the live rounds at the 2019 Lionel Tertis Viola Competition.